flintoftid/vulture/ReadMe.md

 The Applied Electromagnetics Group ([AEG][]) [FDTD][] solver, Vulture, is an [Open Source][] non-uniform structured mesh [FDTD][] code for electromagnetic simulations.
-It was developed in the in the [Department of Electronic Engineering][] at the [University of York][] for research in electromagnetic compatibility ([EMC][]), computational electromagnetics ([CEM][]) and [bioelectromagnetics][].
+It was developed in the [Department of Electronic Engineering][] at the [University of York][] for research in electromagnetic compatibility ([EMC][]), computational electromagnetics ([CEM][]) and [bioelectromagnetics][].